DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 ## Storage

-To avoid losing data when you delete the Docker image container, store the database outside of the ODM Metering Docker image container, in a locally mounted host volume (-v $PWD/DB:/config/storage/DB).
+To avoid loosing data when you delete the Docker image container, store the database outside of the ODM Metering Docker image container, in a locally mounted host volume (-v $PWD/DB:/config/storage/DB).

 You can also store the license files by creating a volume (-v $PWD/ILMT:/config/storage/ILMT).